 In December, Advent is the time of preparing for the winter solstice and the return of the light.
 The Advent season is celebrated in regular Monday morning assemblies with songs and stories from different traditions.
 The early childhood teachers will inform parents regarding special events such as the Advent Garden.

-Also in the Advent season, each year the faculty and staff perform The Paradise Play and The Shepherd’s Play from the Oberufer tradition.
-The Paradise Play is appropriate for children in third grade and older.
+Also in the Advent season, each year the faculty and staff perform The Shepherd’s Play from the Oberufer tradition.

 St. Nicholas Day